Non-equilibrium phase transitions in hybrid Voronoi models of cell colonies: Hybrid Voronoi Model

 \section{Hybrid Voronoi Model}

-We consider a system composed of $N$ cells confined into a square box of side $L=\sqrt{N}$ with periodic boundary conditions.
-We indicate with ${\uv{r}}^i$ the position of the $i-$th cell center (with $i=1,..,N$) whose equation of motion reads
+We consider a hybrid version of the self-propelled Voronoi model \cite{Bi2016,barton2017active}, that is built as follows.
+The $N$ cells are confined into a square box of side $L\!=\!\sqrt{N}$ with periodic boundary conditions.
+We indicate with ${\boldsymbol{r}}^i$ the position of the $i-$th cell nucleus center (with $i\!=\!1,..,N$) whose equation of motion reads

-where $\uv{F}_i$ is the total force acting on the cell, $\mu$ the mobility, and $v_0^i$ the modulus of the self-propulsion velocity whose direction in 2D is given by the versor $\hat{e}_i$ that,in 2D, is parameterized by the angle $\theta_i$, i.e., $\hat{e}_i = (\cos\theta_i, \sin\theta_i)$.
-In the following, the modulus of the self-propulsion velocity is the same for each cell $v_0^i=v_0$.
+where $\boldsymbol{F}_i$ is the total force acting on the cell, $\mu$ the mobility, and $v_0$ the modulus of the self-propulsion velocity whose direction in 2D is given by $\hat{e}_i$ that,in 2D, is parameterized by the angle $\theta_i$, i.e., $\hat{e}_i = (\cos\theta_i, \sin\theta_i)$.
+In writing (\ref{eq:dotr}), we consider the case where each cell moves with same self-propulsion velocity $v_0$.
+Cell mobility $\mu$ is set to one.
+In the following, cell nuclei are taken as the centers of polygons in a Voronoi tessellation of the space.
+Cell centers undergo Active Brownian dynamics~\cite{Bechinger2016} in which the orientation of the self-propulsion $\theta_i$ follows a standard Langevin equation of the form $\dot{\theta}_i = \eta_i$, with $\langle \eta_i \rangle = 0$ and $\langle\eta_i(t)\eta_j(s) \rangle = \frac{2}{\tau}\delta_{ij}\delta(t-s)$.
+Here, we introduce the persistence time of the active motion, $\tau$ that is the inverse of the rotational diffusivity coefficient $D_r$ ~\cite{Bechinger2016,fodor2018statistical,marchetti2013hydrodynamics}.